A business name is more than just a catchy phrase or something that looks good on a business card. It’s a representation of your company or brand.

-Once you narrow down potential names that feels right for your business, check its domain availability.
+Once you narrow down potential names that feel right for your business, check their domain availability.

 The .com extension is the safest option because it works for all types of websites.
 However, if your business name isn’t available in the .com form, you may choose other options, such as .net or .site.
 There are also niche-specific domains you can choose from.
 Let’s say you want to launch an ecommerce website.
 Then you might want to consider registering a .store domain name.

-Also check if on social media networks if someone is already using your business name idea.
+Also, check on social media networks if someone is already using your business name idea.
 This way, you can consistently use your business name across all platforms, improving your credibility.